 Superoxide dismutase benefits to reduce oxidative stress

-A primary benefit of superoxide dismutae is to reduce oxidative stress which is an imbalance between free radicals and antioxidants in the body.
-Free radicals are oxygen-containing molecules with an uneven number of electrons, such as the superoxide free radicals.
+A primary benefit of superoxide dismutase is reducing oxidative stress, an imbalance between free radicals and antioxidants in the body.
+Free radicals are oxygen-containing molecules with an uneven number of electrons, such as superoxide free radicals.

 The superoxide free radical needs to be broken down by the superoxide dismutase enzyme; otherwise, oxidative stress will build up in the body.